ibm-cloud-docs/vpc/api-change-log.md

 {: note}

 **Security group targets.** In an upcoming release, new resource types will be permitted as security group targets.
 If you add resources of these new types to a security group, existing client applications will be exposed to the new types when iterating over the security group's targets.
 To avoid disruption, check that client applications are written to gracefully handle unexpected resource types in a security group's targets.

+## 4 October 2022
+{: #4-october-2022}

+### For all version dates
+{: #4-october-2022-all-version-dates}

+**Enhanced network interface support for flow logs.** Flow logs are now collected for all network interfaces attached to a subnet, even if those network interfaces are in another account.
+As a result, flow logs for network interfaces associated with IBM Cloud Kubernetes Service (IKS)/Red Hat OpenShift Kubernetes Service (ROKS) worker nodes, load balancers, and VPN gateways are now collected.
+For example, if you have an existing [flow log collector](/apidocs/vpc/latest#get-flow-log-collector) that targets a VPC or subnet that also has attached IKS worker nodes, it will now collect flow logs for traffic flowing through those IKS worker nodes in those VPCs and subnets.
+For more information, see [Flow log limitations](/docs/vpc?topic=vpc-limitations-flow-logs).

 ## 27 September 2022
 {: #27-september-2022}